Autodesk/molecular-simulation-tools/STATUS.md

  - The API for 'quick' jobs is ready.
  - The API for single CCC jobs is ready (although see above).
  - There is no CWL API yet.
+ - Runs need to be removed from Redis (along with db vesion and anything else)

 ## Interactive Molecular Simulation